haiquangtran/Exam-Notes/README.md

 # CSS3

+## @media
+- Sets the media types for a set of rules in a stylesheet object.
+- Used for responsiveness (styling for different devices and sizes etc)

+## Animations: CSS Keyframes Animations
+- @keyframes allow you to specify values of a CSS property needs at different points during the animation.
+  - e.g. @keyframes fadeOut { from {} to{} }
 ## Text: Font-Size is Complicated
 - Generally, 1em = 12pt = 16px = 100%
   - When using these font-sizes, when you increase the base font size (using the body CSS selctor) from 100% to 120% they all change differently.